badhandas/badhandas/README.md

 ### Hi there 👋

-I’m deep learning and artificial intelligence enthusiast and currently studying Computational Engineering at FAU Erlangen-Nuremberg.
+I’m deep learning and artificial intelligence enthusiast.
 I am a highly motivated and goal-oriented professional with 3 years of full-time work experience in IT.
 I believe in using the modern technologies to the welfare of human beings and our environment.

 ## Projects/ Publications/ Profile